repoze/repoze.who/docs/index.rst

 The rest of the middleware configuration is for values like logging and the classifier and decider implementations.
 These use the "stock" implementations.

+.. note:: The ``app`` referred to in the example is the "downstream" WSGI application that who is wrapping.

 Middleware Configuration via Config File
 ========================================